ProlificLabs/shakesearch_old/README.md

 ## Your Mission

 Improve the search backend.
-Think about the problem from the user's perspective and prioritize your changes according to what you think is most useful.
+Think about the problem from the **user's perspective** and prioritize your changes according to what you think is most useful.

+## Evaluation

+We will be primarily evaluating based on how well the search works for users.
+A search result with a lot of features (i.e. multi-words and mis-spellings handled), but with results that are hard to read would not be a strong submission.

 ## Submission